Private Lessons for Competitive Skaters

 • Competition fees vary based on location, amount of skaters competing, and amount of additional time spent at competition.

-• A pro-fee is a fee you pay that covers: the fees the coach must pay to put on a skater, travel expenses, the time spent with the skater (warm-up off and on ice, performance time, and going over the skaters performance).
+• A pro-fee is a fee you pay that covers: time spent planning/prepping for each individual competition (i.e lesson schedules), the fees the coach must pay to put on a skater, travel expenses, at the event time spent with the skater (warm-up off and on ice, performance time, and going over the skaters performance).